CloudGate is a palm-sized, 200g computer that offers a powerful replacement for your clunky desktop tower at the fraction of the cost.

 He has yet to connect a CloudGate to his TV set, but given the proliferation of on-demand video services in South Africa, it could soon be another use for the energy-efficient device.

-Genovese is also looking at installing educational content on his children’s devices in the near future, adding that this function will gain in popularity as more educational programmes evolve from being installed applications to cloud-based services.
+Genovese is also looking at installing educational content on his children’s devices soon, adding that this function will gain in popularity as more educational programmes evolve from being installed applications to cloud-based services.

 There are many educational programmes available, including Mathletics and Khan Academy.